Louisiana

 Packet Size 25 Seeds $5.00

-Pole/Snap.
+Pole Snap.
 Delicous stringless snap green pods in 65 days.
-A Chinese laborer who was hired in the 1900’s to take care of the garden on 50 acres of the James D. Kerr farm In Long Beach, British Columbia.
-Grew these beans in the gardens.
+This bean was gifted to me by a Annette Barley of Nanimo, BC Canada in 2014.
+The Story of this bean is that a Chinese laborer who was hired in the early 1900’s to take care of the gardens on 50 acres of the James D. Kerr farm In Long Beach, British Columbia.
+Grew these beans in their gardens.
 After 25 years Mr. Tung returned to China and the Kerr family preserved this bean by continuing to grow it.

 Mrociumere